w3c/wai-media-guide/experience.md

 {% include toc.html type="end" %}
 {:/}

+<span style="background:yellow">These are notes for EOWG to consider...</span>

+User Experience info: The previous [Playing Accessible Media](https://w3c.github.io/wai-media-intro/accessible-media/playing/) page included some information about the user experience and different options in different players.
+Is it important for content creators to know?
+Do we want to include it in this resource?
+As a separate page, or bits integrated throughout?
+Or instead, might it be good to provide as guidance to users in the updated [Better Web Browsing: Tips for Customizing Your Computer[(https://www.w3.org/WAI/users/browsing)?

 **Maybe include**

 * Transcripts...
 Make sure it is easy for users to know that a transcript is available and to get to the transcript.